TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-rest-api/token-management.md

 You can also manually add keys to Tyk using your own key-generation algorithm.
 It is recommended if using this approach to ensure that the `OrgID` being used in the API Definition and the key data is blank so that Tyk does not try to prepend or manage the key in any way.

+When using in a hashed key environment, you should be aware of the following [Hashed Key Environment](/docs/security/#using-hashed-keys-endpoints) settings.

 | **Property** | **Description**            |
 | ------------ | -------------------------- |
 | Resource URL | `/tyk/keys/{access_token}` |